innoviai/ALL-Detection-System-2020/Classifier/README.md

 &nbsp;

-# Live Testing
+# Local Testing

 Now we will use the test data to see how the classifier reacts to our testing data.
-Real world testing, as I like to call it, is the most crucial testing I believe, as it allows you to see the model in a real world environment.
+Real world testing is the most important testing, as it allows you to see the how the model performs in a real world environment.

-This part of the system will use the test data from the **Model/Data/Test** directory.
+This part of the system will use the test data from the **Model/Data/ALL-IDB-1/Test** directory.
 The command to start testing locally is as follows:

 ```
 python3 AllDS2020.py Classify Adam  True